What made David Lynch one of the most special creators of our time

 David Lynch took a new approach to promote Inland Empire in 2006.
 (PA)

-Since making his directorial feature debut with 1977's Eraserhead, Lynch has gathered a dedicated following of fans whose devotion to him could easily rival the fanbases of filmmakers like Christopher Nolan, Zack Snyder, and Martin Scorsese.
+Since his directorial feature debut in 1977 with Eraserhead, Lynch gathered a dedicated following whose devotion to him could easily rival the fanbases of filmmakers like Christopher Nolan, Zack Snyder, and Martin Scorsese.

 The Guardian once called Lynch "the most important filmmaker of the current era", and it is easy to see why from his work.
-The American filmmaker has a unique vision and style, adopting a dream-like quality in his work and highlighting surrealism to transport viewers to the dystopian worlds he creates.
+The American filmmaker had a unique vision and style, adopting a dream-like quality in his work that highlighted surrealism to transport viewers to the dystopian worlds he would create.

 This was true of his early movies Blue Velvet, The Elephant Man and Mulholland Drive, and is especially true of his iconic TV show Twin Peaks that he co-created with Mark Frost.